lssatvik/mtp_ncut/README.md

 # mtp_ncut
-Matlab Code on Normalised Cuts
+Matlab Code on Normalised Cuts used for master thesis.

+Referred to original code by Shi et al, all copyrights belong to owners.